 Which is exactly what the owner of this newly built home intended.

-As a boy he often played at Monticello, where his friend’s uncle was the curator.
+As a boy, he often played at Monticello, where his friend’s uncle was the curator.
 The beauty of Jefferson’s estate resonated with the young Virginia native, who vowed to build a Palladian-style villa of his own someday.

 Fast-forward 50 years.
 On a sparkling autumn morning, the same architecture buff, now in the private equity business, strolls with his wife and guests through the residence and its gardens.
 For design inspiration, he spent decades amassing a 3,000-volume library of contemporary and antiquarian books related to Virginia homes and architecture.
 “I went through every one and tried to capture all the details I thought were important,” he says.
 The couple collected museum-quality antiques—including a circa-1840 English dining table, parts of which were stored in a barn for 10 years—in preparation.
 And when they finally added an adjacent parcel of land to the family farm near Charlottesville, he pored over topography maps to find the ideal spot for their future home.

-During the winter of 2001, the owners hiked the property—then covered in dense woods—with architect and long-time friend John Dalgliesh.
+During the winter of 2001, the owners hiked the property—then covered in dense woods—with the architect and long-time friend John Dalgliesh.
 “We got to this knob on top of the ridge,” recalls the husband, “and I said, ‘This is the site.’”

 That decision sparked a four-year design process that would realize the owners’ ambitious goals and carefully integrate the home with the landscape.
 Lead architect Dalgliesh collaborated closely throughout the project with architects Robert Paxton and Mark Bittle and interior designer R. David Craig, all colleagues at Charlottesville-based Dalgliesh Gilpin Paxton Architects.
 Michigan architect Jonathan Lee reviewed the plans for adherence to the rules of classical symmetry while landscape architect Charles Stick, kitchen designer Karen Turner and scores of local craftspeople also left their mark.

 Notebooks of images the owner photocopied from his library spoke volumes to the design team, who also took into consideration the couple’s practical requirements.
-They wanted the house to accommodate their book and antiques collections, allow them to live on a single level and admit plenty of natural light.
+They wanted the house to accommodate their book and antique collections, allow them to live on a single level and admit plenty of natural light.
 One more request, Paxton relates, “called for the house to last 300 years.”

 In this spirit of Old-World staying power, wood-molded brick, Virginia slate and Indiana limestone on the home’s exterior were chosen to create a sense of timeless authenticity.
-Bronze window and doorframes were imported from Italy.
+Bronze window and door frames were imported from Italy.
 The large, flat-faced stones that form the front entry wall, salvaged from a pre-Civil War barn in West Virginia, notes Paxton, “were probably carved by slaves.”

 While the house is by no means small, its owners wanted to maintain a modest scale.
 After Dalgliesh’s first drawings mapped out a “great big, sprawling Georgian house,” recalls the husband.
 “I said, ‘Let’s try to compress that into a classical shape.’”